Category Archives: Saxe-Coburg and Gotha

 Leopold (right), with Queen Victoria and the British royal family, in an early photograph of 1859; Credit – Wikipedia

 Leopold had a twenty-year relationship with Arcadie Claret (1826-1897).
 Arcadie was from Brussels and was the daughter of Major Charles-Joseph Claret (1789-1867), a veteran of Napoleon’s army and the treasurer of the Ministry of War’s Fund for Widows and Orphans of the Belgian Army.
 Leopold met Arcadie sometime between 1842-1844.
 She was only in her late teens, and almost immediately became his mistress.
 Leopold installed her in a luxurious house in Saint-Josse-ten-Node near Brussels.
-Because the affair did not go unnoticed and was discussed in detail in the press, Leopold arranged a marriage in 1845 between Arcadie Claret and his servant and friend, Ferdinand Meyer, originally from Coburg.
+Because the affair did not go unnoticed and was discussed in detail in the press, Leopold arranged a marriage in 1845 between Arcadie Claret and his servant and friend Ferdinand Meyer, originally from Coburg.

 Arcadie Claret; Credit – Wikipedia

 King Leopold I of the Belgians died on December 10, 1865, at the age of 74 at the Royal Palace in Laeken, Belgium.
 Among his last words were “Charlotte…Charlotte.”
-Was he calling to his daughter or to his beloved first wife Princess Charlotte of Wales?
+Was he calling to his daughter or his beloved first wife Princess Charlotte of Wales?
 King Leopold was buried in the Royal Crypt in the Church of Our Lady in Laeken, in Brussels, Belgium with his wife Queen Marie-Louise.

 Funeral of Leopold in Brussels; Credit – Wikipedia